T0B1K/IssueClassifier/README.md

   This folder contains the HTML file and the related scripts/stylesheets that allow you to crawl and analyze issues from GitHub repositories.

 ### issues:
   This folder contains all crawled issues so far.
-To add contains all issues not     added to our dataset.
+"To add" contains all issues not jet added to our dataset.

 ### microservice: